IESE Insight

 AI is increasing demand for managers — and changing their skill sets

-A study of job postings suggests when it comes to data analysis, creativity and problem-solving, human judgment is a crucial complement to AI capabilities.
+A study of job postings suggests, rather than reducing the need for managers, AI-driven transformations intensify managerial demands, making human judgment a crucial complement to AI capabilities.

 Imagine slashing millions in marketing costs while ramping up campaign volume and creative impact, all thanks to artificial intelligence (AI).
 The Swedish fintech company Klarna did just that, achieving a balance between quantity and quality that was previously thought impossible.